truemagic-coder/nemo-agent/README.md

 `nemo-agent --model codestral "Create a fizzbuzz script"`

+## Cloud Install
+* Many people may not have expensive RTX cards especially the 4090.
+* RunPod is the recommended hosting provider for RTX 4090 compute - [setup link](https://docs.runpod.io/tutorials/pods/run-ollama)

 ## Limitations

 * Currently due to `mistral-nemo` issues cannot codegen for APIs like Flask and FastAPI.